ginic/multipa/README.md

     - Column 3 is the transcription of the utterance

-⚠️ *Warning*: For the purposes of this work, `librispeech` and `commonvoice` have not been thoroughly tested, but retained for backwards compatibility with the original Taguchi et al. work.
+⚠️ *Warning*: For the purposes of this work, `librispeech` and `commonvoice` options have not been thoroughly tested, but should retain backwards compatibility with the original Taguchi et al. work.

 ## Training